 We give Turkey Hill props for leaving out the artificial sweeteners, but we had to dock them for including the emulsifier polysorbate 80.
 A 2016 study published in the journal Cancer Research linked the additive to colon cancer in mice.
 The same team of Georgia State University researchers previously linked the emulsifier with low-grade inflammation in the intestine.
 Not good signs.

-14Wink Frozen Desserts Vanilla Bean
+Wink Frozen Desserts Vanilla Bean

-13Breyers Fat-Free Creamy Vanilla
+Breyers Fat-Free Creamy Vanilla

 There's more corn syrup than sugar in this fat-free concoction.
 And it isn't even fat-free!
 Although mono and diglycerides are considered to be emulsifiers, they're still a source of fat—albeit very small.

-12So Delicious Cashew Milk Very Vanilla
+So Delicious Cashew Milk Very Vanilla

-We included vegan ice creams on this list because many people perceive them to be healthier since they're dairy free.
+We included vegan ice creams on this list because many people perceive them to be healthier since they're dairy-free.
 But that's not necessarily the case.
-Although this particular serving is lower in calories than the average milk-based dessert, it's still high in fat, high in sugar, lower in protein, and absent of any calcium, which is unfortunate if you're looking to lose 10 pounds.
+Although this particular serving is lower in calories than the average milk-based dessert, it's still high in sugar, lower in protein, and absent of any calcium, which is unfortunate if you're looking to lose 10 pounds.
 This mineral can help your body burn more and store less fat as well as help keep our insulin production—and thus blood sugar levels—in check.
 Having well-functioning insulin levels can help maintain more stable energy levels throughout the day.

-11Almond Dream Vanilla
+Almond Dream Vanilla

 There's not much protein in here and a significant amount of fat comes from added expeller pressed sunflower oil, which is high in inflammatory fatty acids.

-9So Delicious Coconutmilk Vanilla Bean
+So Delicious Coconut Milk Vanilla Bean

-8So Delicious Organic Soymilk Creamy Vanilla
+So Delicious Organic Soymilk Creamy Vanilla

 If you're going to go with a soy product, make sure it's organic—like it is in So Delicious's offering.
 That means you won't be consuming any genetically modified soybeans, which can often contain traces of carcinogenic pesticide residues.
 With that being said, this dairy-free option is still a little too high in sugar to be considered "diet."

-7So Delicious Almondmilk Vanilla
+So Delicious Almondmilk Vanilla

-5Arctic Zero Creamy Vanilla Maple
+Arctic Zero Vanilla Maple Frozen Dessert

-Because it's so low in calories and sugar, it was hard not to rank Arctic Zero so favorably on our list of diet ice creams.
+Because it's so low in calories and sugar, it was hard not to rank Arctic Zero so favorably on our list of low-calorie ice creams.
 And although there's no fat, it still boasts a fairly high protein count, which will help keep your tummy full after eating this frozen snack.

-4Edy's Light Slow Churned Vanilla
+Edy's 1/2 the Fat Slow Churned Vanilla

 There's no funny business here.
 Simply made from non-fat milk and buttermilk, Edy's regular option is one of the best diet ice creams in disguise.
 Sure it's higher in sugar than we'd like to see, but it's made from all natural ingredients and is low in calories.
 We give this a double thumbs up!